 Llamas, alpacas, and other camelid species need only a Certificate of Veterinary Inspection for importation into Idaho.

-On May 28, 2014 Texas was the first state to have animals diagnosed with Vesicular Stomatitis (VS) this year.
-All livestock (including cattle, swine, equines, domestic cervidae, and camelids) entering Idaho from Texas must meet additional requirements.
-The animals cannot enter Idaho if they originate from a facility within 10 miles of a diagnosed case of VS. All livestock from Texas requires an entry permit listed on the CVI, as well as the following statement:
+Due to Vesicular Stomatitis (VS) All livestock (including cattle, swine, equines, domestic cervidae, and camelids) entering Idaho from Colorado must meet additional requirements.
+The animals cannot enter Idaho if they originate from a facility within 10 miles of a diagnosed case of VS. All livestock from Colorado requires an entry permit listed on the CVI, as well as the following statement:

 "All animals identified on this certificate of veterinary inspection have been examined and found to be free from Vesicular Stomatitis.
 During the last thirty (30) days; these animals have neither been exposed to Vesicular Stomatitis nor located within an area where Vesicular Stomatitis has been diagnosed."